Versus IVF

 No. Via gestational surrogacy, the egg of the intended mother (or a donor) is combined with the sperm of the intended father (or a donor) and transferred to the surrogate mother for growth during pregnancy.
 Therefore, the surrogate has no genetic link to the child, and the baby will only resemble the intended parents (or donors of the egg and sperm).
 There is no transfer of DNA during pregnancy.

-How Much Money Does a Surrogate Mother Make?
+How Much Money Does a Surrogate Make?

 Does a Surrogate Mother Breastfeed the Baby?